StudyCircle Developer Guide

 Steps 1a1-1a2 are repeated until the input is valid.

 • *a.
-At any point the User decides not to add the Group.
+At any point the User decides not to add the group.

 Use case ends.